RomC4st/EasyAdmin_auth/README.md

 -- This app use LocationIQ geocoder provider to return coordinates from an adress </hr>

--- Feel free to change provider in Service/GetCoordinates.php dont forget to modify API_LOCATIONIQ_KEY in
+-- Feel free to change provider in Service/GetCoordinates.php dont forget to modify APP_PROVIDER_GEOCODER_KEY in
  &nbsp; &nbsp;.env